hrueger/typescript-course/course/10_While_loops.md

    }
    count++;
 }
-console.log (" The number of fruits that are not apples is: " + count)
+console.log (" The number of fruits that are not apples is: " + count);
 ```

 ## Exercise